 Hear more from Nate Collins in today’s excerpt from All But Invisible.

-Gender & Sexual Identity: We Need a Fresh Perspective for Our People
+Gender and Sexual Identity: We Need a Fresh Perspective for Our People

 For many years the intersection of gay identity and Christian identity in the United States was a virtual no-man’s land.
 Nate Collins is one of the more recent voices bridging that gap with his new book All But Invisible.

-While similarly focused books emphasize the biblical and theological issues surrounding faith, gender, and sexuality, he provides a renewed vision of gospel flourishing for LGBT people by speaking from his own experience as a gay man in a mixed orientation marriage.
+While similarly-focused books emphasize the biblical and theological issues surrounding faith, gender, and sexuality, Collins provides a renewed vision of gospel flourishing for LGBT people by speaking from his own experience as a gay man in a mixed-orientation marriage.

 Collins is committed to helping churches include LGBT people in the family life of the church.
 But first, he addresses two big-picture problems facing Christians who want to explore identity questions at the intersection of faith, gender, and sexuality.

-1) Vision Problem: The Abundant Life for LGBT People
+1) Vision Problem: An Abundant Life for LGBT People?